jleahred/fsm_gen/README.md

 ![Basic diagram](basic_diagram.png)

-A full list of transitions could be written as:
+A list of transitions could be written as:

 ```peg
 [init]